 United Way of York County is committed to getting books into the hands of children in our community.
 We know that having age appropriate books in the home is one way to stay on track to reading proficiently by the end of 3rd grade, which is one of the earliest indicators of long-term school success.
 We also know that in many low-income families, there are often zero age appropriate books in the home.
 We have created several initiatives that get books into the hands of children and encourages reading at home.
 Read about each of these initiatives below.
 Please note that as we place books into our community, we are always in need of more books!
 New and used children's books can be dropped off at our office at 800 E. King Street, Mondays - Fridays between the hours of 8:00am and 4:30pm.
 We also have a wish-list on Amazon where you can purchase books (we always have a high need for Spanish books) and send them directly to us.
 CLICK HERE to view our wish list.
-If you are interested in doing a book drive at your office, CLICK HERE for a flyer you can use or please contact us so that we can provide any materials that you may need.
+If you are interested in doing a book drive at your office, download an English Flyer or download a Spanish flyer to use, or please contact us so that we can provide any materials that you may need.